RoPerrier/CTJ/README.md

 * ### For verifying purposes

-You have the real values and want to check if the efficencies of the algorithms.
+You have the real values and want to check the efficiencies of the algorithms.

 ```py